DHTMLX/docs-todolist/docs/api/rest_api/routes/Delete_routes/Delete_projects.md

 ### Query parameters

-The ID of a task to be removed is sent in the request line.
+The ID of a project to be removed is sent in the request line.

 | Name       | Type        | Description |
 | ----------- | ----------- | ----------- |